LiuYuancheng/PLC_and_RTU_Simulator/BACnet_PLC_Simulator/Readme.md

 - `BACnet Input Objects [R]` : Represent discrete or electrical signal states (e.g., on/off, fault status).
 - `BACnet Analog Objects [R]` : Represent continuous sensor values such as temperature, humidity and voltage...

-The HMI or thermostat controller will send the BACnet data fetch `ReadProperty`  quest to fetch data from the HVAC RTU.
+The HMI or thermostat controller will send the BACnet `ReadProperty`  quest to fetch data from the HVAC RTU.

 **3.3.2 Writable BACnet Objects (Control Modeling)**